kagenocookie/REE-Content-Editor/README.md

 ## Features
 - Most common files are supported for viewing and editing
 - 3D view for all supported meshes, scene and prefab files (via the "Scenes" menu after compatible files are opened)
+- Preview any 3D animation through the mesh viewer
 - Load files directly from the PAK files, meaning you can just access whatever you need without having to extract everything first
 - Data search tool for easily finding things you might need for mod development: find messages by their guids or content, or arbitrary fields by their value
 - Partial patching of files in case multiple mods would need to modify the same shared file (e.g. content catalog files)
 - Streamlined editors for game-specific content (these need to be researched and set up per game so the feature may not be available for all games - mostly configurable through yaml files)
-- Preview any 3D animation through the mesh viewer
+- Full undo/redo system

 ### File support table
 <div align="center">